Duke Realty (NYSE:DRE) Downgraded to “Hold” at Edward Jones

-Duke Realty (NYSE:DRE – Get Rating) was downgraded by research analysts at Edward Jones from a “buy” rating to a “hold” rating in a report issued on Tuesday, The Fly reports.
+Edward Jones downgraded shares of Duke Realty (NYSE:DRE – Get Rating) from a buy rating to a hold rating in a report published on Tuesday, The Fly reports.

-A number of other research analysts have also issued reports on the stock.
-BMO Capital Markets upgraded shares of Duke Realty from a “market perform” rating to an “outperform” rating and lowered their target price for the company from $68.00 to $65.00 in a research note on Monday, May 16th.
-Truist Financial cut their price objective on Duke Realty from $63.00 to $56.00 and set a “hold” rating for the company in a research report on Tuesday, May 31st.
-Mizuho decreased their target price on Duke Realty from $65.00 to $58.00 and set a “na” rating for the company in a research note on Tuesday, May 17th.
-Wells Fargo & Company dropped their price target on Duke Realty from $59.00 to $56.00 and set an “equal weight” rating on the stock in a research report on Monday, June 6th.
-Finally, StockNews.com assumed coverage on Duke Realty in a research report on Thursday, March 31st.
-They issued a “hold” rating for the company.
-Six investment analysts have rated the stock with a hold rating and five have given a buy rating to the company’s stock.
-Based on data from MarketBeat.com, the company currently has a consensus rating of “Hold” and a consensus target price of $59.60.
+Several other analysts have also recently issued reports on the company.
+Truist Financial reduced their price objective on Duke Realty from $63.00 to $56.00 and set a hold rating on the stock in a research note on Tuesday, May 31st.
+Wells Fargo & Company reduced their price objective on Duke Realty from $59.00 to $56.00 and set an equal weight rating on the stock in a research note on Monday, June 6th.
+BMO Capital Markets upgraded Duke Realty from a market perform rating to an outperform rating and reduced their price objective for the company from $68.00 to $65.00 in a research note on Monday, May 16th.
+Mizuho reduced their price objective on Duke Realty from $65.00 to $58.00 and set a na rating on the stock in a research note on Tuesday, May 17th.
+Finally, StockNews.com assumed coverage on Duke Realty in a research note on Thursday, March 31st.
+They issued a hold rating on the stock.
+Six equities research analysts have rated the stock with a hold rating and five have given a buy rating to the company.
+According to MarketBeat, the stock currently has an average rating of Hold and an average price target of $59.60.

 Duke Realty Company Profile (Get Rating)